exercism/development-environment/docs/common_workflows.md

 > cd v3-website
 ```

-After a pull request is open against `exercism/v3-website`, the remote fork's branch can be checked out [following this guide][github-mod-inactive-pr-local].
-After making a commit, you can't `git push` to the `exercism`'s repo, but you can to your own fork
+After a pull request is opened against `exercism/v3-website`, the remote fork's branch can be checked out [following this guide][github-mod-inactive-pr-local].
+After making a commit, you can't `git push` to the `exercism`'s repo, but you can to your own fork.

 ```text
 > git push <remote-name> HEAD:<remote-branch-name>